anthonylangsworth/OrderBot/doc/Development.md

 4. Logs details of other thrown exceptions.

 Best practice for writing slash (application) commands:
-1. Derive command modules from `BaseCommandsModule`.
+1. Derive command modules classes from `BaseCommandsModule<T>`.
 This class handles common tasks like creating database connections, audit logs and a `Result` object.
 2. Wrap the code for each command in a `try ... catch` block with an `Exception` handler containing `Result.Exception`.
 This handles any unexpected exceptions.
+While Discord.Net will catch and log unthrown exceptions, it will not notify the user.
-3. Use `Result` methods to communicate with the user.
+3. Use `Result` methods to communicate with the user and wraps logging and auditing for most situations.
 Specifically:
     1.  `Information` for responses to queries or acknowledgements.
 THese are logged as Information by default but not audited.
     2.  `Success` for successful changes or actions.
 These are audited by default and logged as Information.
-    3.  `Error` for unnecessful changes or actions.
+    3.  `Error` for unnecessful changes or actions, such as invalid command parameter values.
 These are logged as Warnings.
 The error message is in three parts: what, why and a fix.
 This encourages better error messages and separates the loggable portion (why).
     4.  `Exception` for unhandled or unknown exceptions.
 These are logged as Errors.
-5. The `Result` objec also does some house keeping like calling `DeferAsync` early to ensure long-running commands do not time out.
+4. The `Result` object also does some house keeping like (1) calling `DeferAsync` early to ensure long-running commands do not time out and (2) capping the message length to the max ephemeral response length.
-4. Auditing is usually handled through the `Result` object but you can still audit directly using `AuditLogger`.
+5. Auditing is usually handled through the `Result` object but you can still audit directly using `AuditLogger`.
+Try to keep it to one audit message per command execution.
-5. Logging is usually handled also through the `Result` object but you can still audit directly using `Logger`.
+6. Logging is usually handled also through the `Result` object but you can still log directly using `Logger`.
+Try to keep it to one non-verbose/diagnostic log message per command execution.
-6. Use `TransactionScope.Complete()` as the last statement to save any database work.
+7. Use `TransactionScope.Complete()` as the last statement to save any database work.
+Otherwise, results will not be saved.
-7. Remember that the class housing the command handler is instantiated for each call.
+8. Remember that the class housing the command handler is instantiated for each interaction.
-8. Do not duplicate work in `BaseCommandsModule` or `BotHostedService.Client_InteractionCreated`.
+9. Do not duplicate work in `BaseCommandsModule` or `BotHostedService.Client_InteractionCreated`.
 The general goal is to move as much work to there as possible.
 This standardizes behaviour and prevents code repetition.

 ## Message Processing
 To provide data for the Discord bot, this system listens for [Elite Dangerous Data Network (EDDN)](https://eddn.edcd.io/) messages via the `EddnMessageHostedService`, which are handled by `EddnMessageMessageProcessor` subclasses.
 There are currently two: `TodoListMessageProcessor`, which captures system BGS data, and `CarrierMovementMessageProcessor`, which looks for carrier movements and notifies Discord guilds which have registered a carrier movement channel.
 These classes are instiated for each message.